tjmontoya/AudioReality/README.md

 ## Getting started

-The following are steps to run AudioReality locally, through an android simulator.
+The following are steps to run AudioReality locally, through an android/ios simulator.

 1. Download [flutter](https://docs.flutter.dev/get-started/install).
 2. Download [android studio](https://developer.android.com/studio) for android emulator.
+For macbook users who would prefer ios emulator,download xcode by opening terminal and running `xcode-select —install`.
 3. Clone repository.
 4. Open terminal, and navigate to flutter root directory: `../AudioReality/flutter_files/geolocation_test/`, then execute `flutter run`.
-On android emulator, flutter app should automatically be built.
+On emulator, flutter app should subsequently be built.
 There will an app in the homepage called 'geolocation_test'.
 5. Open new terminal navigate to python root directory: `../AudioReality/python_files/`, and run `export REPLICATE_API_TOKEN="ac37eca7ce769850a8c17bbbc9ab8e8e8658c9ba"`.
 This is the necessary API key.
 Once done, run 'python3 app.py'.
-7. On emulator, press button "Get Location Data".
+6. On emulator, press button "Get Location Data".
 After loading, app will output surrounding location description.
+7. (Optional) xcode contains a change laptop location feature, which can be user to manually test for desriptions for different locations.
+Open macbook settings & select "set location".
+From there, type in the lattitud and longitude of desired location, then on AudioReality flutter app, click on "Get Location Data" button to output description of new location.

 ## Tech Stack